Fear of Work – Ergophobia

 Counselling which is less formally structured than CBT but still provides a safe and non-judgmental environment in which to discuss issues.
 Talking problems through with a skilled counsellor is often therapeutic in its own right.

 Hypnotherapy is an alternative form of psychotherapy that can be applied to a very wide range of problems and is available with Joan.

 Free Initial Consultations for the Fear of Work

-We offer all prospective clients a FREE initial consultation to discuss your Fear of Work prior to commencing any treatment plans.
+We offer all prospective clients FREE initial consultations to discuss your Ergophobia problems prior to commencing any psychotherapy programmes.